Salesforce Negotiations · Independent Advisory

 +

-Salesforce offers steep introductory discounts — "50% off Tableau year 1" or "Slack at 70% off for 12 months" — knowing that once integrated, you'll be reluctant to drop it when the price jumps.
+Salesforce offers steep introductory discounts, "50% off Tableau year 1," knowing that once integrated, you will be reluctant to drop it when the price jumps.

 Counter: Treat introductory pricing as a pilot period.
 Negotiate the option to drop the product after the discounted period with no penalties.
-Alternatively, negotiate a gradual price ramp (70% off year 1, 50% year 2, 30% year 3) or assurances that renewal will be at a similarly discounted rate.
-Only deploy widely after you've proven value during the trial.
+Alternatively, negotiate a gradual price ramp (70% off year 1, 50% year 2, 30% year 3).
+See How to Reduce Salesforce Costs at Renewal.

 🎯 Overstating Integration Benefits